huule2605/PopClip-Extensions/source/OpenAIChat.popclipext/Readme.md

 #### API Base Domain

-The base domain for the OpenAI API.
-This should be `api.openai.com` unless you are using a custom domain to access the API.
+The base domain for the API.
+Defaults to `openrouter.ai/api`.

 #### Response Handling